in-person in west asheville · virtual across NC

 You don't need a formal diagnosis.
 You don't need to have survived something objectively "terrible."
 And you definitely don't need permission to get support.

-If any of these signs feel familiar, trauma therapy might genuinely help.
+If any of these signs feel familiar, trauma therapy might help.

 1. the past keeps showing up in the present